bc-lee/newline-eof-action/README.md

 There are no such things like end-of-file.
 Just have to include the terminating newline character in all files.

 ## See also
-[utf8-action](https://github.com/bc-lee/utf8-action) Validates all fies are UTF-8 without BOM.
+[utf8-action](https://github.com/bc-lee/utf8-action) Validates all files are UTF-8 without BOM.